-As the healthcare partner to 1 in 3 Americans, Blue Cross Blue Shield (BCBS) companies are working in every community to fight America’s opioid crisis.
-Responding to a National Crisis, Community by Community Can health insurers play a role in recovery from addiction?
-House of Hope: Teaching families to fight addiction together Responding to the U.S. opioid crisis: What's working in Massachusetts?
-From darkness into light: how one man faced his opioid addiction Helping healthcare providers treat a surge of opioid-addicted patients Find out how BCBS companies are working to improve the health of communities around the country.
-Download Fact Sheet BCBS is working with federal and state officials to reform existing laws and provide support to public and private partners who are addressing the opioids challenge in three critical ways: Ensure patients receive the right care in the right setting Provide states with sufficient resources to address the epidemic Address the fraud and abuse that’s harming the people who need help Our Ongoing Commitment to You For over 85 years, BCBS companies have put our members’ health first.
-That’s why we won’t standby as lives are taken, families are torn apart and communities are ravaged by this growing public health crisis.
-We will continue to fight America’s opioid epidemic.
-That’s why we’re working across the country to: Ensure patients with opioid use disorder receive the best evidence-based, patient-focused care available Promote awareness and prevention through community engagement and partnerships with community organizations Foster research partnerships with academic institutions that are working to identify better ways to care for people with opioid use disorder and stem the crisis Hear from BCBS CEOs on how they’re addressing the opioid epidemic Resources to Fight the Epidemic Blue Cross Blue Shield Association and Governing Magazine provide practical solutions to mitigate the opioid epidemic for state and local policymakers.
+As the healthcare partner to 1 in 3 Americans, Blue Cross and Blue Shield companies are working in every community to fight America’s opioid crisis.
+Responding to a National Crisis, Community by Community Stop it before it starts: Five strategies to prevent opioid addiction A new approach to curbing the opioid epidemic, right in the ER Using prevention treatment and data to tackle the opioid epidemic Can health insurers play a role in recovery from addiction?
+Find out how BCBS companies are working to improve the health of all Americans.
+Download Fact Sheet Prevention National Council of Physician and Pharmacist Executives (NCPE) Announcement U.S. Drug Enforcement Administration's (DEA) National Drug Take-Back Day Our mission to curb the opioids crisis in Louisiana BCBS CEOs taking action Treatment and Recovery Opioid Relapse Reduction Therapeutics Grant Tapping virtual reality to treat addiction and autism Responding to the U.S. opioid crisis: What's working in Massachusetts?
+Can health insurers play a role in recovery from addiction?
+Helping healthcare providers treat a surge of opioid-addicted patients Insights into the Epidemic BCBS Alliance for Health Research America's opioid epidemic and its effect on the nation's commercially-insured population Union leaders join forces to turn the tide on opioids Latest News BlueCross BlueShield Tennessee wins "Best of Silver Anvil" Award for “Don't Be An Accidental Drug Dealer” campaign (6/7/18) Blue Shield of California on Track to Reduce Opioid Use Among Members by 50 Percent by End of 2018 (4/27/18) BlueCross Sees 52 Percent Drop in Long-Acting Opioid Prescriptions (4/19/18) Policy Recommendations BCBS is working with federal and state officials to reform existing laws and provide support to public and private partners who are addressing the opioids challenge in three critical ways: Ensure patients receive the right care in the right setting Provide states with sufficient resources to address the epidemic Address the fraud and abuse that’s harming the people who need help Blue Cross Blue Shield Association and Governing Magazine provide practical solutions to mitigate the opioid epidemic for state and local policymakers.
 Read the Article The episode discusses advancements in neurological science are changing the way experts understand and treat addiction.
 Learn from some of the country's leading experts what the latest medical research tells us about treating addictive behaviors in men and women.
 What usually starts innocently enough as taking pain medication appropriately prescribed by a doctor, can turn into a deadly addiction for some.
 Jennifer Matesa shares her story of the darkest days of her addiction to her recovery.
 Experts say the heroin epidemic, which is a growing problem nationwide, is largely spurred by people who first become addicted to prescribe opiate pain medications.
 As the pills become more expensive and harder to obtain, people move on to the cheaper and more potent high that heroin can provide.
 Cynthia Scudo, grandmother of twenty, shares the story of hip pain that ended with a nine-year addiction to heroin.